DimensionSoftware/instant-skeleton/README.md

 1. **What is "develop.com" and why am I seeing a blank page?**

        Prefer to specify your own domain for local development and deployment?
-Simply [specify that SUBDOMAIN in a .env file](https://github.com/motdotla/dotenv) or export the SUBDOMAIN environment variable; otherwise, append your /etc/hosts to include the develop &amp; cache domains:
+Simply [specify that DOMAIN in a .env file](https://github.com/motdotla/dotenv) or export the DOMAIN environment variable; otherwise, append your /etc/hosts to include the develop &amp; cache domains:

        ```sh
-       read -r -d '' MYSUBDOMAINS <<'EOF'
+       read -r -d '' MYDOMAINS <<'EOF'
        127.0.0.1 develop.com
        127.0.0.1 cache.develop.com
        127.0.0.1 cache2.develop.com
        127.0.0.1 cache3.develop.com
        127.0.0.1 cache4.develop.com
        EOF
-       echo $MYSUBDOMAINS >> /etc/hosts
+       echo $MYDOMAINS >> /etc/hosts
        ```

 2. **How is this different from Meteor.JS?**